1Mill/notes/books/accelerate.md

   * Lead by example
   * Practice discipline, courage, patience, and practice (learn, succeed, fail, adjust, repeat)

-* High performing teams and product market fit are market differentiators are an output of company culture.
+* High performing teams and product market fit are market differentiators and are outputs of company culture.

 ## Notes